Kitchen Cabinet Options for Professional Installation

 With both replacement and refacing, accurate measurements are vital.
 A large gap where it shouldn't be or an ill-fitting cabinet will draw the eye in a negative way, and the wrong number also can lead to functionality issues with drawers and other moving parts.
 Your professional handyman will get complete and accurate measurements using his or her many years of experience.
-It does not simply involve putting your trusty tape measure, pencil and pad to use.
+It does not simply involve putting your trusty tape measure, pencil, and pad to use.

 A professional installation also takes a fraction of the time a DIY project does.
-Tinkering away on a project that involves a less used, less vital room in the home, such as a half-bath, does little to inconvenience to your family, but taking too long in the kitchen can disrupt the entire flow of your home life.
+Tinkering away on a project that involves a less used, less vital room in the home, such as a half-bath, does little to inconvenience your family, but taking too long in the kitchen can disrupt the entire flow of your home life.
 Eating meals out because your kitchen is in disarray can add up, and your family will lose one of its favorite gathering places.

-Consult your professional handyman during the planning stages of your cabinetry update to ensure best results.
-Calling him or her in once you've gotten as far as you can will only end up costing you more in the long run, as the materials for this project are costly and cannot be returned in most cases, such as with custom-ordered pieces.
+Consult your professional handyman during the planning stages of your cabinetry update to ensure the best results.
+Calling him or her in once you've gotten as far as you can only end up costing you more in the long run, as the materials for this project are costly and cannot be returned in most cases, such as with custom-ordered pieces.
 You also do not want to pay to have work done twice, adding to that the expense of undoing mistakes made.

 Replacing vs. Refacing vs. Remodeling